 Gathering Greenery From Your Backyard for Christmas Decor

 I have kind of a little tradition of going out to the backyard to gather greenery one afternoon in early December-ish every year.
 I usually do it on a quiet day when the kids are at school and I just take my time adding a bit here and there around the house.
 It’s just a really enjoyable way to spend an afternoon.
-Here’s a photo of my bins full of different types of greenery that I shared over on Instagram last week.
+Here’s a photo of a recent haul that I shared over on Instagram.

-So here’s my tablescape in my dining room this year.
+So here’s my Christmas tablescape in my dining room featuring all that beautiful greenery.

 I’ve included a few different types of greenery in here, which I find works well if you’re really trying to create a more full, traditional-ish look.
 The good news is that if you don’t have access to a lot of different types of greenery, just one type displayed simply is still really beautiful, like I did with with this boxwood in these vases on the plate wall and with the cedar between the letters in the word NOEL.